vitejs/vite/docs/guide/migration.md

 ### Remove `--https` flag and `https: true`

-`--https` flag sets `https: true`.
+The `--https` flag sets `server.https: true` and `preview.https: true` internally.
 This config was meant to be used together with the automatic https certification generation feature which [was dropped in Vite 3](https://v3.vitejs.dev/guide/migration.html#automatic-https-certificate-generation).
-This config no longer makes sense as it will make Vite start a HTTPS server without a certificate.
+Hence, this config is no longer useful as it will start a Vite HTTPS server without a certificate.

-Both [`@vitejs/plugin-basic-ssl`](https://github.com/vitejs/vite-plugin-basic-ssl) and [`vite-plugin-mkcert`](https://github.com/liuweiGL/vite-plugin-mkcert) sets `https` setting regardless of the `https` value, so you can just remove `--https` and `https: true`.
+If you use [`@vitejs/plugin-basic-ssl`](https://github.com/vitejs/vite-plugin-basic-ssl) or [`vite-plugin-mkcert`](https://github.com/liuweiGL/vite-plugin-mkcert), they will already set the `https` config internally, so you can remove `--https`, `server.https: true`, and `preview.https: true` in your setup.

 ### Remove `resolvePackageEntry` and `resolvePackageData` APIs